Jorenar/miniSnip/README.md

 `main` in `~/.vim/miniSnip/java/main.snip` will create a `main` snippet only when `filetype=java`, allowing you to add a `main` for C, `main` for C++ and so on.

+Alternatively, you also use `:MiniSnip` command to create a new snippet for currently opened filetype.

 See [the documentation](doc/miniSnip.txt) to learn the snippet syntax and options.

 ## Features